Science Suggests Parents Are Taking Parenting Too Far

 “The results for over-involvement supported this hypothesis; over-involvement was a significant predictor of child anxiety at age 9, even when baseline anxiety was controlled for,” the researchers concluded, adding that their findings were “in keeping with the results of a meta-analysis showing larger effect sizes for over-involved or intrusive parenting than negative parenting.”

-More recent research suggests that over-parenting continues to affect children even when they’re out of high school and on to college.
+More recent research suggests that over-parenting continues to affect children even when they’re out of high school and in college.
 This is the time when, traditionally, children separated from their parents and found some semblance of autonomy.
 But researchers are finding that parents are remaining involved even as kids enter higher education.

 “When I was in college, there was no parental involvement unless there was some kind of crisis,” says Holly Schiffrin, Ph.D., professor of psychology at the University of Mary Washington.
 “It’s just a really different level of involvement now.
 Parents are giving kids feedback on their papers, or emailing or calling me and other faculty members.
 It’s not every student, but it’s shocking that it happens at all.”